 Dan Jovevski 25:06

 Blaize, I can't believe it's towards the end of the year right now.
 And it's come up so quick.
 And you can often tell when you hit into the shops, and I've already got the Christmas Christmas candle rings up and running and all the decorations off in the shops, and it makes you really into that Christmas spirit.
-I don't think I could ever get sick of before I carry being on loops, I'm really looking forward to that finding every single radio station every single shopping center.
+I don't think I could ever get sick of before I carry being on loops, I'm really looking forward to that finding every single radio station every single shopping centre.
 Christmas is a very, very interesting time.
 The amount of spending that occurs during Christmas is elevated, quite obviously, because it's a very festive season families in India that were farming in all different locations.
 But that can obviously put a bit of strain on budgets.
 And especially when we start thinking about some of the more emotional elements of this festive season.
 We can get overexcited and tend to spend a lot more.
-So I'm rooting to uncover what we will discuss today around really helping us navigating these interesting next few months of the festive season that making sure that we come out the other side of it without backoffice intact and looking at 2021 with optimism.
+So I'm rooting to uncover what we will discuss today around really helping us navigating these interesting next few months of the festive season that making sure that we come out the other side of it without back office intact and looking at 2021 with optimism.

 Blaize Pengilly 26:08